bzhkem/Wazuh-confluence-atlasian/doc/install-step-2.md

 ```

 # add rules
 Events only generate alerts if they are matched by a rule.
-Go to the rules configuration and create a new rules file `0772-atlassian_rules.xml` and fill it with the contents of [/rules/0772-atlassian_rules.xml](/rules/0772-atlassian_rules.xml).
+Go to the rules configuration and create a new rules files `0800-jira_rules.xml` and `1000-confluence_rules.xml` respectively fill them with the contents of [/rules/0800-jira_rules.xml](/rules/0800-jira_rules.xml) and [/rules/1000-confluence_rules.xml](/rules/1000-confluence_rules.xml).

 # change ossec.conf
 Add this wodle configuration to `/var/ossec/etc/ossec.conf` to ensure that the wodle is called periodically by Wazuh.
 In the Wazuh-provided Docker installion this file is modified in `~/wazuh-docker/multi-node/config/wazuh_cluster`.